ltruchot/loic.truchot.dev/content/blog/2021-09-08-one-day-with-racket.md

     (vc-append body wheels))
 ```

-and let's try:
+And let's try:

 ![cars](/blog/2021-09-08-one_day_with_racket/img/08-cars.png)

 OMG, so easy.
-What is this strange feeling ?
-Am I a wizard or something ?
-It work so well, and it was just some instinct + few RTFM work: thank you DrRacket!
+What is this strange feeling?
+Am I a wizard or something?
+It works so well, and it was just some instinct and a little RTFM work.
+Thank you DrRacket!

 As you can see, I tried to define a function in a function for the body of my car.
-I was not sure it will work, but it did!
+I was not sure it would work, but it did!

-Going further in the documentation, it appears that's the job of the `let`/`let*` identifier too (the `*` authorize several `let` to use each others)
+Going further in the documentation, it appears that's the job of the `let`/`let*` identifier too (the `*` authorizes several `let` to use each other).

 ```rkt
 #lang slideshow